bobgeorgethe3rd/freesewing/designs/sammie/README.md

   alt="Follow @freesewing_org on Twitter"/>
   </a></p>

-# @freesewing/claude
+# @freesewing/sammie

-A Cricle Skirt design for independent use and extension into other desgins
+A Strapless Bodice design for independent use and extension into other desgins